 Delicious, fresh and moreish.
 Actually these are all the words of others that I hold in very high regard that have tasted it but I’ve adopted them as my own.

-Outside of G1 my all time favourite is Harris Gin.
+Outside of our G1 and 47% ABV G Force gins, my all time favourite is Harris Gin.
 I watched the documentary in 2017 and was hooked.
 I think the bottle is gorgeous and I absolutely love it with the sugar kelp aromatic water and a plump slice of pink grapefruit.
-Other strong contenders are Tanqueray 10 Gin, Black Tomato Gin, The Botanist Gin, Gin Mare and my new favourite also from Bond Street Distillery - Hinckley No1.
+Other strong contenders are Tanqueray 10 Gin and Sipsmith VJOP.

-There is plenty of excitement ahead, with some incredible announcements as to where you can enjoy or purchase G1 as well as plans for further expressions in the future.
+There is plenty of excitement ahead, with some major announcements imminent!
+We are gaining more stockists all the time and have a queue of new expressions and products launching throughout the course of the year.
 The beauty of being a small family business is we can turn on a dime and grab opportunities as they present themselves without extensive debate.
-Quite literally anything is possible.
+Quite literally anything is possible!